Harold Fannin Jr.: Records, awards, and achievements

 Fannin finished his junior season with 1,555 receiving yards and 117 receptions, setting new records for FBS tight ends.
 Fannin also set the FBS tight end single-season standard in receiving yards per game (119.6) and single-season receptions per game (9.0).
-Fannin also became the first tight end in FBS history to led the nation in both receptions and receiving yards.
+Fannin also became the first tight end in FBS history to lead the nation in both receptions and receiving yards.
 While he was the first tight end to lead the nation in receiving yards per game (119.6), he joined Purdue's Dave Young as the only tight ends to lead the nation in receptions per game.

 Fannin also had a standout performance in the 2024 68 Ventures Bowl, recording 17 receptions for 213 yards—a single-game bowl record for tight ends.
 Fannin was named MVP of the 68 Ventures Bowl for his efforts.

 He led FBS tight ends in many statistical categories, including leading all receivers in receptions of 10+ yards (63), broken tackles (34) and yards after catch (873).
 He also led all FBS players in receptions per game (9.0) and receiving yards per game (119.6).

 Fannin was the highest graded overall player by Pro Football Focus (PFF) at 96.1 as well as the highest graded receiver in the nation by PFF at 96.6.
 He was also the highest graded pass-catching tight end in run-blocking with a grade of 73.7.

 Fannin became the first tight end in FBS history to win a conference’s Player of the Year award, claiming the MAC Vern Smith Leadership Award.
 He also earned MAC Offensive Player of the Year honors, joining Marco Battaglia (Rutgers, 1995) as the only tight ends to win a conference Offensive Player of the Year award.

 Fannin became the first Consensus All-American in Bowling Green history, earning first-team All-America honors from the Walter Camp Football Foundation, American Football Coaches Association, Associated Press and Football Writers Association of America (the latter as a wide receiver).

 Fannin accepted an invite to play in the 2025 Senior Bowl.

 On December 30, 2024, Fannin announced via Instagram that he would forego his senior season and declare for the 2025 NFL draft.